Reflection coefficient: Seismology

 Reflection coefficient is used in feeder testing for reliability of medium.

 Optics and microwaves

-In optics and electromagnetics in general, "reflection coefficient" can refer to either the amplitude reflection coefficient described here, or the reflectance, depending on context.
+In optics and electromagnetics in general, reflection coefficient can refer to either the amplitude reflection coefficient described here, or the reflectance, depending on context.
 Typically, the reflectance is represented by a capital R, while the amplitude reflection coefficient is represented by a lower-case r.
 These related concepts are covered by Fresnel equations in classical optics.

 Acoustics

 Acousticians use reflection coefficients to understand the effect of different materials on their acoustic environments.
+The field properties used to define the reflection coefficient are typically the acoustic pressure and velocity in the incident and reflected acoustic waves.